 An old Mexican legend says that the Aztec emperors had servants who would bring ice from the volcano, outside Mexico City.
 The emperors would eat this ice, mixed with fruits.

-In the 1940’s, one of the most famous Mexican heladerías opened for business — La Michoacana.
-Typical flavors include watermelon, lime, mamey, mango, coconut, and pineapple with chili powder, cucumber with chili powder, pecan, pistachio or tamarind.
-Sometimes they are covered with chocolate or nuts, and sometimes they have layers of different flavors.
+In the 1940s, one of the most famous Mexican heladerías opened for business — La Michoacana.
+Typical flavours include watermelon, lime, mamey, mango, coconut, and pineapple with chilli powder, cucumber with chilli powder, pecan, pistachio or tamarind.
+Sometimes they are covered with chocolate or nuts, and sometimes they have layers of different flavours.

 Mexican street food in the Yucatan does include the familiar tacos, tortillas, and tortas but it also includes some items that are uniquely Yucatecan.

 5 Marquesitas are something that you find made all over Merida and it is a favourite treat for kids and adults alike.
 This is a crepe that is rolled up around a variety of fillings from blackberry jam, to the real speciality that is queso and caramel sauce or Nutella.
 Invented in Merida in 1938 these crepes became the favourite snack of the daughters of a Marquis living in the City so much so that they became named the marquesita after the little girls.

 6 Merenque, merenque, merenque” is a call you will hear very frequently on the beaches of the Yucatan, pastel coloured Italian meringue whipped by hand is piped out onto paper-covered tables, and then baked from above by placing red-hot coals atop a large steel drum that covers the merengues.
 The merenque is also shaped into a spiral and a stick placed on one end for a children’s treat, these merengues are usually brightly coloured.